Employees are working through vacation days.

 But when employees don’t take time to reset, it could end up costing companies more in the long run.
 Studies show that employee burnout can lead to lost productivity amounting to between $125 billion and $190 billion a year in healthcare costs as researchers estimate that work-induced stress makes up 8 percent of national spending on healthcare, according to the Harvard Business Review.

-“For millions of Americans, juggling remote work, childcare, financial fears, and the uncertainty about the future has made daily life even more difficult and not taking a vacation could lead to quicker burnout,” Leigh McInnis, a licensed professional counselor and executive director of Newport Academy in Virginia, a therapy program for adolescents with mental health or addiction issues, told Fox Business, adding: “Taking some time away from work, be it a day or longer, can allow one to restore mental energy and return to work with a fresh and more relaxed perspective and can generally lead to a happier, more productive employee,”
+“For millions of Americans, juggling remote work, childcare, financial fears, and the uncertainty about the future has made daily life even more difficult and not taking a vacation could lead to quicker burnout,” Leigh McInnis, a licensed professional counselor and executive director of Newport Academy in Virginia, a therapy program for adolescents with mental health issues told Fox Business, adding: “Taking some time away from work, be it a day or longer, can allow one to restore mental energy and return to work with a fresh and more relaxed perspective and can generally lead to a happier, more productive employee,”

 Asres said she plans to take a day off to sit outside when the weather gets nice and encourages others to practice self-care when they can as needed.